Towards Interpretable Foundation Models for Retinal Fundus Images: Results

 \subsection{Performance on eye disease classification}

-We found that \model{} achieved as good or higher performance than a task-trained BagNet-33, indicating that the self-supervised domain specific pretraining can improve performance on downstream tasks (Tables~\ref{tab:auroc-linear} and \ref{tab:auroc-finetune}).
-Additionally, we found that our model performed similarly to a SimCLR model and RETFound, indicating that adding the dual interpretability does not impair performance.
-The linear probing performance (Table~\ref{tab:auroc-linear}) of \model{} indicated that the learned representations were improved for 5/7 datasets compared to the task-trained baseline and to RETFound.
-While fine-tuning improved the performance for most datasets and models (Table~\ref{tab:auroc-finetune}) compared to linear probing, in the case of PAPILA and FIVES performance was lower, suggesting overfitting, possibly because we used the same fine-tuning settings for all datasets.
-Further performance gains, could be achieved by a hyperparameter search done for every dataset.
-Despite this limitation, \model's performance is on par with RETFound, in some cases surpassing it, suggesting that \model{} learns generalizable features that support downstream retinal tasks.
+On held-out test sets of the pretraining datasets, \model{} performed comparably to RETFound on in-distribution DR detection and AMD classification.
+On out-of-distribution datasets, \model{} matched or outperformed a task-trained BagNet-33 across most tasks (Tables~\ref{tab:auroc-linear} and \ref{tab:auroc-finetune}), indicating that self-supervised domain-specific pretraining improves performance on downstream tasks.
+Additionally, we found that \model{} performed similarly to SimCLR and RETFound, suggesting that the added interpretability and $2D$ projection do not impair representation quality.
+Linear probing results (Table~\ref{tab:auroc-linear}) showed improved representations for 4/7 and 6/7 datasets compared to the task-trained BagNet baseline (ImageNet initialized) and RETFound, respectively.
+Fine-tuning further improved performance for most datasets and models (Table~\ref{tab:auroc-finetune}), with the exception of PAPILA and FIVES, where performance occasionally decreased, likely due to overfitting given the limited hyperparameter search.
+Despite this limitation, \model{} performs on par with or above RETFound, suggesting that it learns general representations from retinal images.